ghoomfrog/kid/README.md

 `@(0 1)      \ @(0 0)
 ```

-One benefit to this is checking a value's type by comparing its default value.
+One benefit to this is checking a value's type by comparing against its default value.

 You'll learn more about the other types later in this guide, don't worry. ;)